vic778/Google-Translator/README.md

 `bundle exec rspec` will run all the tests.

-Also, you can run `bundle exec rspec spec/` to run specific tests.
+Also, you can run `bundle exec rspec spec/` to run specific test.

 You can also run `RAILS_ENV=test rspec spec/` to run the tests in test mode.